-What differentiates a Genius and a Highly Motivated Person in the way they learn?
+What differentiates a Top Performer from a Highly Motivated under-performer in the way they learn?
 In this era, fortunately, people who are supercharged, driven and want to achieve something in life are plenty to find – thanks to all the amazing movies like ‘Pursuit of Happiness’ as well as good books and videos on the internet that have promoted a positive culture in societies at large.
 However, what is limiting is the fact that being highly driven is not good enough without this specific genius trait mentioned in this article.

 Imagine what happens when a highly motivated and charged individual, Joe, for example, gets to work on a ‘new’ project in which he is not yet an expert?
 For an average person, every job would look easy from the outside.
 It’s the fancy toy effect, where someone shows you an interesting toy like a boomerang and it looks so simple to use and when you come back home, you realize there is a ‘learning curve’ to use this simple toy.